-The majority of evidence (e.g. video interview or the Sexual Assault Evidence Kit) is often disclosable to the defence.
-The Crown will review all evidence.

-If you wish to proceed and make a statement to the police, but do not wish to participate in the court process, its important that you take the time to consider the following options;
+The majority of evidence (e.g. video interview or the Sexual Assault Evidence Kit) is required by law to be disclosed to the defence.
+The Crown will review all evidence before this occurs and redact out clearly irrelevant material including your phone number and address if present. \ If you wish to proceed and make a statement to the police, but do not wish to participate in the court process, it is important that you take the time to consider the following options;